PayPal: A Digital Payment Solution for Everyone

 International Transactions

-If you trade assets globally, PayPal supports transactions in multiple currencies, making it easier to operate without worrying about currency conversion fees.
+If you trade assets globally, PayPal supports transactions in multiple currencies, making it easier to operate without worrying about conversion fees.

 Limitations of PayPal